kaarthis/Projects/prd/security/custom-credential-provider.md

 - **Manual Secret Management**: For non-ECR registries, EKS users can opt for manual creation and management of Kubernetes `imagePullSecrets` in pod specifications.

-- **[Private Certificate Authority](https://aws.amazon.com/blogs/containers/use-private-certificates-to-enable-a-container-repository-in-amazon-eks/)**: Users can configure their EKS ndooes to use a custom container registry via private certificates installed onto the nodes to securely connect to a container image repo and pull images.
+- **[Private Certificate Authority](https://aws.amazon.com/blogs/containers/use-private-certificates-to-enable-a-container-repository-in-amazon-eks/)**: Users can configure their EKS nodes to use a custom container registry via private certificates installed onto the nodes to securely connect to a container image repo and pull images.

 ## Google GKE